 Allows entry of control statement ccc...ccc as the next unprocessed statement in the control statement buffer.
 The statement can then be processed using RNS, RSS, or DROP.
-ENS clears the control statement buffer of previous statements.
+ENS clears the control statement buffer of previous statements if a KCL procedure file is in effect.
+Use of ENS. with CCL procedure files will produce unexpected results.
 This command is valid only when AUTO MODE is not set.